astroHaoPeng/SPACEofPHD/source/cv/index.md

 I am a man of vision.
-I have determined to conduct scientific research since high school.
+I have determined to conduct scientific research in aerospace engineering (AE) since high school.
-So, during my undergraduate and graduate studies, I have taken a lot of courses to solid my research background as much as I could.
+During my undergraduate and graduate studies, I have taken a lot of courses to solid my research background as much as I could.
-Compared with mastering various kinds of knowledge and skills, I always pay more attention to visionary, critical thinking and a broad vision.
+While mastering various knowledge and skills, I also attach great importance to developing my own vision, critical thinking and broad vision.

 {% tabs Courses, 4 %}
 <!-- tab Mathematics -->